 Many of you probably also follow Amy’s blog and know that she spent the summer in England with her family.
 I told her when she left to “watch out for roving college students”.
 Thinking of course that the odds of her running into my daughter were pretty slim (they had met several times previously and knew each other pretty well).

 Well.. one day I get a text from Amy with this photo.
 Lo and behold look who she ran into on the streets of London one day!
 My daughter.
-What a small world, and what a nice tender mercy from above.
+What a small world, and what tender mercy from above.
 It helped me remember someone is watching over my kids even when I’m not with them.

 In August my husband and I flew over to London to pick up my daughter and take a quick trip to the Netherlands on the way home.
 (My husband lived in the Netherlands for 2 years and is always anxious to go back any chance he gets!)